Abhorsen99/piRGB-server/README.md

 The payload properties are as follows

 fade - Boolean whether or not to fade to the next color.
 True fades; false snaps.
 Default false.<br>
+soundSensitivity - Properties for controlling how the lights respond to sound <br>
-soundSensitive - Boolean whether or not to have lights react to sound.
+enabled - Boolean whether or not to have lights react to sound.
 True increases light brightness during loud moments; false disables sound sensitivity.
 Default false.<br>
+threshold - The percent of "loudness" that must be present before the lights will scale above base brightness.
+Default 70.<br>
 color - Color object <br>
 red - RGB red value for the color.
-Values between 0-255<br>
+Values between 0-255.
+Default 0.<br>
 green - RGB green value for the color.
-Values between 0-255<br> blue - RGB blue value for the color.
-Values between 0-255<br>
+Values between 0-255 Default 0.<br> blue - RGB blue value for the color.
+Values between 0-255 Default 0.<br>
 magnitude - Percentage brightness for the color.
-Values 0-100<br>
+Values 0-100 Default 0.<br>
-interval - Interval (in seconds) to display each color in a sequence<br>
+interval - Interval (in seconds) to display each color in a sequence Default 0.<br>

-Example payloads
+Example payloads.

 ###/off###
 ```